-The recent special military actions of the Russian Federation and its invasion of Ukraine and the resulting geopolitical uncertainty are likely to have a significant impact on the European Union, the United Kingdom and other countries, including the U.S. The threat that these military operations may expand beyond Ukraine may have a negative impact as well.
+The impacts of war and other geopolitical events, including but not limited to Russia's invasion of Ukraine and Hamas' attack on Israel and the resulting war, are difficult to predict.
+The resulting geopolitical uncertainty are likely to have a significant impact on the European Union, the United Kingdom and other countries, including the U.S. The threat that these military operations may expand beyond Ukraine, Israel, and the Gaza Strip may have a negative impact as well.
 Significant increases in the price of oil and natural gas have occurred and are likely to continue putting additional inflationary pressures on central banks, including Federal Reserve System (the "FRB").
-It is expected that interest rate hikes already announced by the FRB will occur in 2023, but the amount, timing, and frequency of such increases are not fully known at this time.
-The Russian Federation has also threatened increased cyberattacks as part of its recent actions which could affect banks in the U.S. and their customers.
+It is expected that interest rate hikes already announced by the FRB will continue to occur in 2023, but the amount, timing, and frequency of such increases are not fully known at this time.
+As a result of these conflicts, the threat of cyberattacks has increased which could affect banks in the U.S. and their customers.
 Additionally, the United States and European nations have imposed very significant financial sanctions on the Russian Federation, including targeted sanctions on Russian banks and wealthy individuals as well as halting certification of the Nord Stream 2 gas pipeline.
 They have denied Russian banks access the Society for Worldwide Interbank Financial Telecommunications or SWIFT which is expected to slow international trade and make such transactions costlier to accomplish which could also negatively affect banks in the U.S. and their customers.
-In response to the Russian military actions, many businesses headquartered in the Eurozone and the United States have stopped doing business with Russia, which may negatively affect the profitability of those companies.
+In response to the Russian military actions, many businesses headquartered in the European and the United States have stopped doing business with Russia, which may negatively affect the profitability of those companies.
 The international turmoil has already had and may continue to have a negative impact on the stock market generally and, in turn, on our stock price.
-The full impact of the recent actions by the Russian Federation regarding Ukraine are not known at this time, but they could have a material adverse impact on our business, financial condition, results of operations, and stock pri